 - Use saline drops to loosen up the mucous within the nostril and prevent pollen from getting inside.

-- When the pollen season begins, keep all windows and doors closed.
+- When the pollen season begins, keep the windows and doors closed.

 - Try to purify the air, or use an air-conditioner in order to filter pollen out of it.

-Hay fever in babies is a real problem, one that requires constant care and has no real solution.
-While hay fever can be adequately controlled by the parent, you should definitely pay the doctor a visit if you feel that things are getting out of hand.
+Hay fever in babies and toddlers is a real problem, one that requires constant care and has no real solution.
+While hay fever can be adequately controlled, you should take your child to the doctor if your child doesn’t feel better soon enough.

 Also Read: Viral Fever in Children